rigel314/pebbleSystemInfo/README.md

 Please don't blame me if you brick your pebble while playing with this hex editor.
 This is a DANGEROUS tool, not a toy.
 Be careful.

+0x2001C08C is where one of the global varables is stored on my Pebble.